jcvignoli/lumiere-movies/README.md

 * Major update, plugin vastly rewritten.
 Name [IMDb Link Transformer](https://wordpress.org/plugins/imdb-link-transformer/ "IMDb Link Transformer on WordPress") changed to Lumière!.
 Should be Content Security Policy (CSP) compliant.
 Too many changes to be listed.
 Check the [changelog](http://svn.wp-plugins.org/lumiere-movies/trunk/CHANGELOG.md "latest changelog").

 ## Upgrade Notice

+### 4.0.3

+Due to the use of the most recent WordPress API block use, you may have to "attempt to recover" the widget and into the post blocks.
+Take a look at your widget page and the posts where you use Lumière blocks too.

 ### 4.0.2